rcuadra27/Satellite_Segmentation_Model/README.md

 - **LandCover.ai**: European land cover dataset

 ## Notes
-- This project is separate from the mlx framework (which doesn't support image data)
 - Use GPU for faster training (check with `nvidia-smi` or TensorFlow GPU detection)
 - Start with small image patches (256x256 or 512x512) for faster iteration